 The Field Station has a conference room / classroom that can accommodate up to 20 people for meetings and seminars.
 WiFi is available free of charge.
 Users should bring their own AV equipment as required for meetings / classes.
 Daytime use is free.

 The Field Station has 4 bedrooms and 2 bathrooms and can accommodate up to 16 overnight visitors.
 The four bedrooms have four bunk beds.
 There is a full kitchen and dining room for use by overnight residents and WiFi service is provided.
 Overnight stays: $10/night/person to help cover operating costs.
 We maintain Quiet Hours from 9:00 p.m. to 8:00 a.m., please be respectful and follow this rule.

 The Field Station currently has limited space for field equipment storage and preparation space for field samples.
-We plan on expanding both in 2015.
+We plan on expanding both in late 2016.
 Please direct questions regarding these additional facilities to Mario Colon or Brad Shaffer.